 The budget generally contains an estimate of how many units the company needs to produce, based on inventory and sales targets.
 It helps the company forecast production levels for periods when demand fluctuates.

 When you're running a busy business, it's easy to get bogged down in day-to-day production problems and forget the bigger picture.
-Constant emails, manual inputting and inefficient time requirements mean that managers are often too caught up in their daily demands that budgeting is often put on the back burner, which in fact, it’s a core component of the role.
+Constant emails, manual inputting and inefficient time requirements mean that engineering managers are often too caught up in their daily demands that budgeting is often put on the back burner, which in fact, it’s a core component of the role.

 Acting as the Mediator for Engineers, Designers, and Manufacturers